Hak Ja Han

-Hak Ja Han Moon (born February 10, 1943 January 6, 1943, lunar calendar) is a Korean religious leader.
+Hak Ja Han Moon (born February 10, 1943) is a Korean religious leader.
 Her late husband Sun Myung Moon was the founder of the Unification Church.
 Han and Moon were married in April 1960 and have 10 living children and over 30 grandchildren.
 In 1992, she established the Women's Federation for World Peace, and traveled the world speaking on its behalf.
 Since her husband's death, she has assumed leadership of the Unification Church, whose followers call her "True Mother" and "Mother of Peace".
 In 2025, she was arrested on bribery charges.

+On August 31, 2026 she was given a two-year sentence instead of the 13-year prison term requested earlier by special prosecutor Min Joong-ki.

 Personal life and family

-Han, whose mother later became a follower of Sun Myung Moon, was born on January 6, 1943 (lunar calendar).
+Han, whose mother later became a follower of Sun Myung Moon, was born on February 10, 1943.
 Han attended an all-girls high school in Korea but did not go on to college.
 She speaks Japanese and English as well as Korean.
 In April 1960, at the age of 17, Han, by then a member of the Unification Church, married 40 year-old Moon.
 Han has 14 children, 10 of whom are still living, and as of 2011 has 38 grandchildren.

-In Korean culture, a married woman keeps her original family name, with the children taking their father's.

 On July 19, 2008, Han along with her husband and 14 others, including several of their children and grandchildren, were slightly injured when a Sikorsky S-92 helicopter owned by the movement crashed during an emergency landing and burst into flames in Gapyeong.
 Han and all 15 others were treated at the nearby Unification Church-affiliated Cheongshim Hospital.